 The parameters of these types of equations can be estimated from external travel survey data if available.
-Otherwise, parameters can be transferred from other models and calibrated.
+Big Data, like LBS O-D data, can also be used to estimate these equations.
 It should be noted that separate functions can be used for I-E and E-I trips although when no local survey data are available, the same equation may be used for both E-I and I-E trips (as is done in Richmond/Tri-Cities).
 It also should be noted that while it is possible to segment external trips by work and nonwork purposes, it is not necessary to do so.
-Even if external trips are not segmented by purpose, separate equations by trip purpose, such as

-Equations 7-1 and 7-2, may be used for the purposes of determining the total E-I and I-E trips for internal TAZs from the trip generation results.
+Even if external trips are not segmented by purpose, separate equations by trip purpose, such as Equations 7-1 and 7-2, may be used for the purposes of determining the total E-I and I-E trips for internal TAZs from the trip generation results.